yuancheng-p/edupi-conf/docs/basic-conf.md

 # About this doc

-This documentation shows the basic programs to install the a clean Rasbian and the configuration to make the Raspberry as a Web application server.
+This documentation shows the basic programs to install on the a clean Rasbian and the basic configuration to make a Raspberry as a Web application server.

 ## Objectifs

-* Raspberry as hotspot.
+* Raspberry as hotspot and web server.
-* Basic web service (only an index page).
-* Install Ka-lite (without downloading any video data).
-* Install Kiwix (without downloading Gutenberg, Wikipedia, Wiktionary).

 ## Materials and environment needed